betrueagency/nx-reactjs-elementor/README.md

     nx serve my-project

+On build is important to pass the release version to make force resources update and reset cache

+    RELEASE_VERSION=xxxx plugin my-project

 ## Try it using docker

 If you have already installed docker and docker-compose you can try the elementor plugin in wordpress